Checkbox

 Disabled

-Disabling can be preferable to hiding an element to prevent changes in layout when the element’s visibility changes, and to make users aware of its existence even when currently unavailable.
+Disabling can be preferable to hiding an element to prevent the layout from changing when the element’s visibility changes, and to make users aware of its existence even when currently unavailable.

 Note